jmeade11/FEWD/Class 9/codealong/README.md

 <button>Reset</button>
 ```

 There are is a div wrapping each of the home and away scorebox areas.
-The contents of each are identical — a div with a class of scorebox that acts as a container for the score, which is inside of a div with a class of score.
+The contents of each are identical — a div with a class of scorebox that acts as a container for the score.
+The score is plain text inside of a div with a class of score.
 There's also the text HOME or AWAY wrapped in a ```p``` tag.
 Additionally, there is a single reset button.

 ##### Variables in Practice